Royal Devon Yeomanry: Post war

 Both regiments were reformed in 1947 as 296th (Royal Devon Yeomanry) Field Regiment, RA (at Exeter in 43rd (Wessex) Division) and 342nd (Royal Devon Yeomanry) Medium Regiment, RA (at Taunton in 91st Army Group Royal Artillery.
 In 1950, 342nd Medium Regiment was amalgamated into 296th Field Regiment and in 1956 the regiment also absorbed 256th (Wessex) Light Anti-Aircraft Regiment, RA.
 296th Field Regiment survived until 1967.

 On 1 April 1967 the regiment was amalgamated with the 4th Battalion, The Devonshire Regiment to form The Devonshire Territorials (Royal Devon Yeomanry/The 1st Rifle Volunteers).
 In the process it was reduced to squadron strength as "A" Squadron.
 This had a brief, two year, existence and throughout that time was kept very short of equipment and training time.
 It was reduced to cadre in 1969.

 With a change of government policy, in 1971 the Territorials were again reformed, and on 1 April a new regiment was born incorporating three old and distinguished cavalry regiments.
 "A" and "C" Squadrons were formed from the Royal Gloucestershire Hussars, "B" Squadron from the Royal Wiltshire Yeomanry, and "D" Squadron from the old Royal Devon Yeomanry.
 The regiment is called the Royal Wessex Yeomanry.

-The Royal Devon Yeomanry now serves as D (Royal Devon Yeomanry) Squadron, Royal Wessex Yeomanry based in North Devon (Barnstaple) and South Devon (Paignton).
+The Royal Devon Yeomanry now serves as D (Royal Devon Yeomanry) Squadron, Royal Wessex Yeomanry, based at Wyvern Barracks in Exeter, Devon.
 It provides trained replacement crewmen for the Regular Army's Challenger 2 Main battle tank.